JNSAPH/Hue-Controller/README.md

 Restart the Application and you should be ready to go!
 Please note that in future Releases the Application will create its own Username.

 ## Todo
+- [ ] Transitions from request to Axios
 - [X] Add Color Support
 - [ ] Add Room Support
 - [ ] Clean up my messy messy code (seriously what the hell)